-Health and safety committees can provide a useful forum for facility management and members of the workforce to discuss and resolve health and safety issues.
+Health and safety committees can provide a useful forum for facility management and members of the workforce to discuss and resolve health and safety issues and must be established where there are more than 50 workforce members present at a facility.
 The legislation specifies the conditions following which a committee must be established; however, a committee may also be established voluntarily.